Current Conditions - Eastern Sierra area

 Saddlebag Lake Resort is still looking for the right people, family, or organization to purchase this great business.
 If you are interested in more information about this great opportunity.

-Saddlebag campground is open, but no water taxi.
+Saddlebag campground is closed, but no water

 catch a brookie, brown, rainbow, and golden - maybe even all in same day!